MMBench: Is Your Multi-modal Model an All-around Player?: Abstract

 \section{Abstract}

-Large vision-language models have recently achieved remarkable progress, exhibiting great perception and reasoning abilities concerning visual information.
-However, how to effectively evaluate these large vision-language models remains a major obstacle, hindering future model development.
-Traditional benchmarks like VQAv2 or COCO Caption provide quantitative performance measurements but suffer from a lack of fine-grained ability assessment and non-robust evaluation metrics.
-Recent subjective benchmarks, such as OwlEval, offer comprehensive evaluations of a model's abilities by incorporating human labor, but they are not scalable and display significant bias.
-In response to these challenges, we propose MMBench, a novel multi-modality benchmark. \ourmethod methodically develops a comprehensive evaluation pipeline, primarily comprised of two elements.
-The first element is a meticulously curated dataset that surpasses existing similar benchmarks in terms of the number and variety of evaluation questions and abilities.
-The second element introduces a novel \textbf{CircularEval} strategy and incorporates the use of ChatGPT.
-This implementation is designed to convert free-form predictions into pre-defined choices, thereby facilitating a more robust evaluation of the model's predictions. \ourmethod is a systematically-designed objective benchmark for robustly evaluating the various abilities of vision-language models.
-We hope \ourmethod will assist the research community in better evaluating their models and encourage future advancements in this domain.
-Project page: \url{https://opencompass.org.cn/MMBench}.
+Large vision-language models (VLMs) have recently achieved remarkable progress, exhibiting impressive multimodal perception and reasoning abilities.
+However, effectively evaluating these large VLMs remains a major challenge, hindering future development in this domain.
+Traditional benchmarks like VQAv2 or COCO Caption provide quantitative performance measurements but lack fine-grained ability assessment and robust evaluation metrics.
+Meanwhile, subjective benchmarks, such as OwlEval, offer comprehensive evaluations of a model's abilities by incorporating human labor, which is not scalable and may display significant bias.
+In response to these challenges, we propose MMBench, a bilingual benchmark for assessing the multi-modal capabilities of VLMs.
+MMBench methodically develops a comprehensive evaluation pipeline, primarily comprised of the following key features: 1.
+MMBench is meticulously curated with well-designed quality control schemes, surpassing existing similar benchmarks in terms of the number and variety of evaluation questions and abilities; 2.
+MMBench introduces a rigorous CircularEval strategy and incorporates large language models to convert free-form predictions into pre-defined choices, which helps to yield accurate evaluation results for models with limited instruction-following capabilities.
+3. MMBench incorporates multiple-choice questions in both English and Chinese versions, enabling an apples-to-apples comparison of VLMs' performance under a bilingual context.
+To summarize, MMBench is a systematically designed \textbf{objective} benchmark for a \textbf{robust} and \textbf{holistic} evaluation of vision-language models.
+We hope MMBench will assist the research community in better evaluating their models and facilitate future progress in this area.
+The evalutation code of MMBench has been integrated into \href{https://github.com/open-compass/VLMEvalKit}{VLMEvalKit}~\cite{duan2024vlmevalkit}. \footnote{This is a revised version released in April 2024.
+It describes MMBench v1.1, a refined version of the MMBench (with better data quality).
+Please refer to \url{https://arxiv.org/pdf/2307.06281v3} for the previous version, which is released in August 2023. }